pankaj892/100DaysInCloud/Journey/010/Readme.md

 ## ☁️ Cloud Outcome

-I learnt a lot during performing these steps I even failed in some but little bit of goggling and troubleshooting helped me a lot.
+I learnt a lot during performing these steps I even failed in some but little bit of googling and troubleshooting helped me a lot.
 Highly recommend this for beginners as you can use your linux knowledge.